-When the necessary skills development opportunities are not available in Ireland, the International Bursary Award allows bursary recipients to participate in international skills development programmes, workshops and structured work programmes to assist their professional development.
+When the necessary skills development opportunities are not available physically in Ireland, the Bursary Award allows bursary recipients to participate in international or currently online skills development programmes, workshops and structured work programmes to assist their professional development.

 The purpose of the scheme is to expose industry practitioners to the best skills development expertise and work situations internationally and, during the current crisis, online.
-In all cases bursaries are awarded to ensure professional development and skill enhancement in line with international work standards.
+In all cases bursaries are awarded to ensure professional development and skill enhancement in line with international work standards and best practice.

-Screen Skills Ireland offers two types of bursaries to applicants:
+Screen Skills Ireland offers three types of bursaries to applicants:

-- Professionals interested in applying for a Screen Skills Ireland International Bursary Award should fill in the online application form, attaching an up to date CV, two industry references, a letter of acceptance from the programme providers and a full breakdown of the programme (included as word doc or PDF).
+Professionals interested in applying for a Screen Skills Ireland Bursary Award should fill in the online application form, attaching an up to date CV, two industry references, a letter of acceptance from the programme providers and a full outline of the programme (included as word doc or PDF).